-Fieldwork was carried out in spring, considered to be a suitable time for many flowering species in the Southern Cape.
-However, plants that only flower at other times of the year (e.g. late spring to summer), such as certain bulbs (Iridaceae and Orchidaceae), may have been missed.
+• Fieldwork was carried out at the end of the summer season, considered to be an unsuitable time for many flowering species in the Southern Cape.
+Plants that only flower at other times of the year (e.g. winter to spring), such as certain bulbs (Iridaceae and Orchidaceae), may have been missed.
 The overall confidence in the completeness and accuracy of the botanical findings is however considered to be good.
-Given the disturbed state of the site, no further surveys are deemed necessary.
+Given the transformed state of the site, no further surveys are deemed necessary.